Nevada: Race and ethnicity

 As of 2011, 63.6% of Nevada's population younger than age 1 were minorities.
 Las Vegas is a majority-minority city.
 According to the United States Census Bureau estimates, as of July 1, 2018, non-Hispanic Whites made up 48.7% of Nevada's population.

 In Douglas, Mineral, and Pershing counties, a plurality of residents are of Mexican ancestry.
 In Nye County and Humboldt County, residents are mostly of German ancestry; Washoe County has many Irish Americans.
 Americans of English descent form pluralities in Lincoln County, Churchill County, Lyon County, White Pine County, and Eureka County.

 Asian Americans have lived in the state since at least the 1850s, when the California gold rush brought thousands of Chinese miners to Washoe County.
 They were followed by a few hundred Japanese farmworkers in the late 19th century.
-By the late 20th century, many immigrants from China, Japan, Korea, the Philippines, Bangladesh, India, and Vietnam came to the Las Vegas metropolitan area.
+By the late 20th century, immigrants from China, Japan, Korea, the Philippines, Bangladesh, India, and Vietnam began to arrive in the Las Vegas metropolitan area.
 The city now has a significant Asian American community, with a mostly Chinese and Taiwanese area known as "Chinatown" west of I-15 on Spring Mountain Road.
 Filipino Americans form the largest Asian American group in the state, with a population of more than 202,000.
 They comprise 59.8% of the Asian American population in Nevada and constitute about 6.4% of the entire state's population.

 Mining booms drew many Greek and Eastern European immigrants to Nevada.
 In the early twentieth century, Greeks, Slavs, Danes, Japanese, Italians, and Basques poured into Nevada.
 Chileans were found in the state as early as 1870.
 During the mid-1800s, a significant number of European immigrants, mainly from Ireland, England and Germany, arrived in the state with the intention of capitalizing on the thriving mining sector in the region.

 Native American tribes in Nevada are the Northern and Southern Paiute, Western Shoshone, Goshute, Hualapai, Washoe, and Ute tribes.

 Whites remain the largest racial or ethnic group in Nevada.
 Hispanics are the fastest growing ethnic group in Nevada.
 There is a growing Mexican and Central American population in Nevada.
 Many of Nevada's Latino immigrants are from Mexico, Guatemala and El Salvador.
 Nevada also has a growing multiracial population.

 The top countries of origin for immigrants in Nevada were Mexico (39.5 percent of immigrants), the Philippines (14.3 percent), El Salvador (5.2 percent), China (3.1 percent), and Cuba (3 percent).

 The majority of people in Nevada are of white (European) ancestry.
-A small portion trace their ancestry to Basque people recruited as sheepherders.
+A small portion traces their ancestry to Basque people recruited as sheepherders.
 Hispanics in Nevada are mainly of Mexican and Cuban heritage.
 Latinos comprise about one-fourth of Nevada's residents and are concentrated in the southeast in Nevada.
 African Americans live mainly in the Las Vegas and Reno area and constitute less than one-tenth of the population.
 Native Americans of the Paiute, Shoshone, and Washoe tribes live on several reservations in the state and make up a small fraction of Nevada's population.